Lala Kramarenko: 2018

 On February 2–4, Kramarenko defended her title at the 2018 Russian Junior Championships, winning the gold medal ahead of Dariia Sergaeva.
 She also won three gold medals - team, ball and ribbon - at the Junior European Championship in Guadalajara, Spain.

 2019

 Kramarenko became the all-around champion at the Russian Junior Championships.

-In July, Kramarenko won three gold medals at the 1st Junior World Championships: ball, clubs, and team all around.
-She shared the team all around gold with Dariia Sergaeva, Anastasia Simakova, Aleksandra Semibratova, Anna Batasova, Alisa Tishchenko, Amina Khaldarova, Elizaveta Koteneva and Dana Semirenko.
+In July, Kramarenko won three gold medals at the 1st Junior World Championships: ball, clubs, and team all-around.
+She shared the team all-around gold with Dariia Sergaeva, Anastasia Simakova, Aleksandra Semibratova, Anna Batasova, Alisa Tishchenko, Amina Khaldarova, Elizaveta Koteneva and Dana Semirenko.

+Senior

 2020

 Kramarenko made her senior debut at the 2020 Moscow Grand Prix, securing bronze in the individual all around competition behind Dina Averina and Daria Trubnikova.
 At the 2020 Russian Championships she won the all-around silver medal behind Arina Averina.
+Except from a few online tournaments, most of the competitions were canceled due to the COVID-19 pandemic.